quyendang/OpenCore-Guide/README.md

 * USB drive formatted as MacOS Journaled with GUID partition map.
 This is to test opencore without overwriting your working Clover.
 * Knowledge of how a hackintosh works and what files yours requires.
 * A previously setup and functioning hackintosh is assumed. * Which you are happy to potentially break *
 * Time and patience.
 Without these, you are wasting your effort.
+* If you need any extra help join our discord [InsanelyMacdiscord] (https://discord.gg/EdmdKRW)

 # Creating the USB